mj1618/stepwise-migrations/README.md

-  --ssl true/false           Whether to use SSL for the connection (default: false) --nup                      Number of up migrations to apply (default: all) --ndown                    Number of down migrations to apply (default: 1)
+  --ssl true/false           Whether to use SSL for the connection (default: false) --nup                      Number of up migrations to apply (default: all) --ndown                    Number of down migrations to apply (default: 1) --filename                 The filename to get the script for (default: last applied migration)

 Example:
   npx stepwise-migrations migrate \